cyxlily/tools.turboui/README.md

 2. **Summary/CPU Button:** A toggle button where you can switch between CPU and summary views.
 3. **Display Graph Button:** The button displays graph
 4. **CPU List:** A multi select list where you can select multiple CPUs.
-5. **Y1 Param List:** A single select list of turbostat columns which can be mapped to CPUs and will be drawn on left y axis.
+5. **Y Axis 1 Param List:** A single select list of turbostat columns which can be mapped to CPUs and will be drawn on left y axis.
-6. **Y2 Param List:** A single select list of turbostat columns which will draw the summary values on the right y axis.
+6. **Y Axis 2 Param List:** A single select list of turbostat columns which will draw the summary values on the right y axis.

 ## Execution
 Follow the below steps to install requirements and launch the GUI tool